MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 - | *Step 3:* Copy
   | A copy from the buffer 0 (new display buffer) to the buffer 1 (new back buffer) must be done to keep the contents of the current drawing.
 The copy routine must wait until the display has finished the switch, and start asynchronously by comparison with the MicroUI drawing routine (see next step).
   | This copy routine can be done in a dedicated RTOS task or in an interrupt routine.
 The copy should start after the display \"hardware component\" has finished a full buffer read to avoid flickering.
-  | Usually a tearing signal from the LCD at the end of the  read of the previous buffer (buffer 1) or at the beginning of the read of the new buffer (buffer 0) throws an interrupt.
+  | Usually a tearing signal from the display at the end of the  read of the previous buffer (buffer 1) or at the beginning of the read of the new buffer (buffer 0) throws an interrupt.
 The interrupt routine starts the copy using a DMA.
   | If it is not possible to start an asynchronous copy, the copy must be performed in the MicroUI drawing routine, at the beginning of the next step.
   | Note that the copy is partial: only the parts that have changed need to be copied, lowering the CPU load.